Submissions

 Poetry London is a leading international magazine, where new names share pages with acclaimed contemporary poets.
 We also publish a wide range of poetry in translation.

 The magazine is published in March, June and October.
-We receive a vast amount of submissions, so reading can take up to three months, and if your work is shortlisted, maybe even longer.
+We receive a vast amount of submissions, so reading can take up to four months, and if your work is shortlisted, maybe even longer.
 You might find it helpful to read the magazine first, to see if your work is suitable.

 The Poetry London Prize